 The Master of Management degree is designed to give you a broad knowledge of business fundamentals.
-This intensive 10-month, 36-credit hour program begins in early July.
+This intensive 10- or 18- month, 36 credit hour program begins in August.

 The Freeman School’s world-renowned faculty help students develop market relevant skills and stand out from their peers in a competitive job market.

 A hallmark of this program is strengthening your quantitative reasoning skills.
 Whether choosing which projects to fund or achieving sustainability for your social enterprise, an ability to evaluate and apply quantitative data is critical.
 For this reason, the program has two prerequisite courses:

 - (1) An introductory microeconomics course (e.g., ECON 1010, Intro to Microeconomics, at Tulane)